Cocktails

 Amaretto Sour (Serves 1)

-I discovered this cocktail recently.
-Amaretto is one of my sister’s favourite liqueurs, so for our recent ‘Zoom’ meet up during lockdown, I thought it would be fun to ‘share’ an amaretto cocktail.
+Amaretto is one of my sister’s favourite liqueurs, so for one of our many ‘Zoom’ meet ups during Lockdown, I thought it would be fun to ‘share’ an Amaretto cocktail.
 I researched a few cocktails(!) and this Amaretto Sour was the winner!
-So here’s to you ‘Auntie Amaretto’!…
+So here’s to you ‘Auntie Amaretto’!

 (The egg white is optional it just gives the cocktail the extra ‘frothy top’ and will make it a little extra creamy – I must admit that I am quite happy to have it without but a true bartender would probably disagree!…